When marketing a medical practice, it’s absolutely necessary to understand how potential patients go about choosing a provider.

 This phase of keyword targeting is much more straightforward than the last.

-Here, you take all of the keywords you want to target and enter them into the Google AdWords Keyword Research tool, which is free to anyone with a Google account.
+Here, you take all the keywords you want to target and enter them into the Google Ads Keyword Research tool, which is free to anyone with a Google account.

 Then, you click “Get search volume data and trends” and enter your keywords.
 You can separate them with commas or returns to make sure Google looks at all of them.
 Click “Get search volume” to find your data.